-"watch your step."
+II.
+After entering neutral, ProtoSounds will immediately play an air release sound followed approximately two seconds later by an arrival message.
+The arrival message lists the train by name and the track it arrived on (the track is identified as either track 1 or track 2, alternating each time during the current operating session).
+Immediately following the arrival message, the sound of the trains' doors opening can be heard, followed by a conductor's warning to passengers to "watch your step."
 At this point, various randomly activated ambient train stations sounds will begin playing and replaying as long as the engine sits in this neutral state (Neutral Before Reverse).
 The sounds include passenger footsteps as they disembark, muffled voices, baggage being moved about, crashing sound, and whistling for a taxi.
 In addition, several highlight or foreground sounds play including more conductor voices saying "watch your step", "have a nice day", and "baggage to the right".

 Event 3 (Reverse) The operator now interrupts the transformer throttle again to enter the next reverse unit phase; reverse.
-In an effort to enhance realism.
-PFA has disabled the reverse phase so that it doesn't power the motors and cause the engine to move backward.
+In an effort to enhance realism, PFA has disabled the reverse realism, PFA has disabled the reverse phase so that it doesn't power the motors and cause the engine to move backward.
 Upon entering reverse, PFA confirms to the operator that it has entered the reverse state by immediately playing the highlight sound of the conductor's voice saying "baggage to the right."
 This is followed by the continued ambient sounds of passenger footsteps, muffled voices, baggage being moved about, crashing sound and whistling for a taxi.
 These sounds and the conductor highlight are randomly repeated as long as the system remains in the "reverse" state.

-Listen For Conductor Interrupt Throttle To Enter The Next Phase track 1 or 2 (whichever track number the arriving public address message stated) is now boarding.
+Event 4 (Neutral Before Forward) The operator now interrupts the transformer throttle again to enter the next reverse unit phase; neutral before reverse.
+PFA confirms to the operator that it has entered the neutral before forward phase by emmitting two quick air release sounds.
+This is followed by a public address message that the train on track 1 or 2 (whichever track number the arriving public address message stated) is now boarding.
 Upon completion of the PA message, two conductor voice highlights randomly begin playing.
 These conductor voices include "Welcome Aboard" and "Tickets Please".
-In addition to the two conductor highlights, the station ambient sounds continue and still include passenger footsteps, muffled voices, baggage being moved about, crashing sound and whistling for a taxi.
+In addition to the two conductor highlights, the station ambient sounds continue and still include passenger approximately 7 chimes of the bell, the engine automatically begins moving out in footsteps, muffled voices, baggage being moved about, crashing sound and whistling for a taxi.
+The departing public address message automatically repeats itself every 60 seconds with the highlights and station ambient sounds randomly occurring as long as the system remains in the "neutral before forward" phase.